S&P Global: S&P Global Market Intelligence

 S&P Global Market Intelligence is a provider of multi-asset class and real-time data, research, news and analytics to institutional investors, investment and commercial banks, insurance companies, investment advisors and wealth managers, corporations, and universities.
-Subsidiaries include Leveraged Commentary & Data and Panjiva.
+Subsidiaries and brands include Capital IQ, EViews, Journal of Commerce, Panjiva, and Global Insight.

 S&P Dow Jones Indices

-Launched on July 2, 2012, S&P Dow Jones Indices is the world's largest global resource for index-based concepts, data, and research.
+Launched in July 2012, S&P Dow Jones Indices is the world's largest global resource for index-based concepts, data, and research.
 It produces the S&P 500 and the Dow Jones Industrial Average.

 S&P Dow Jones Indices calculates over 830,000 indices, publishes benchmarks that provide the basis for 575 ETFs globally with $387 billion in assets invested, and serves as the DNA for $1.5 trillion of the world's indexed assets.

-S&P Global Commodity Insights
+S&P Global Energy

-Headquartered in London, S&P Global Commodity Insights is a provider of information and a source of benchmark price assessments for the commodities, energy, petrochemicals, metals, and agriculture markets.
+Headquartered in London, S&P Global Energy, formerly Platts, is a provider of information and a source of benchmark price assessments for the commodities, energy, petrochemicals, metals, and agriculture markets.
 It has offices in more than 15 cities, including major energy centres such as London, Tokyo, Dubai, Singapore, and Houston, and international business centres such as São Paulo, Shanghai, and New York City.